-I’m a qualified careers adviser who helps women who are unhappy at work find their dream career and stop playing it safe doing something that doesn’t light them up anyone.
+I’m a qualified careers adviser who helps women who are unhappy at work find their dream career and stop playing it safe.
 Trust me I’ve been there.

-There have lots of challenges and significant points in my life that lead me to doing my postgraduate training in careers guidance and ultimately starting my business as a career coach.
+There have been lots of challenges and significant points in my life that lead me to doing my postgraduate training in careers guidance and ultimately starting my business.
 I wanted to share my own personal career story with you and the influences I have had along the way.

-I love helping people get from A-B, seeing individuals transform and seeing them get passionate about what they want to do.
+I love helping people get from A to B, seeing individuals transform and seeing them get passionate about what they want to do.
 Whilst I was training as a careers adviser the experience I had in the first school I trained in was so good I decided I wanted to work in schools.

 When I landed my first role in a school I initially enjoyed working there, it was exciting and fresh.
 I worked in schools, colleges and youth centres for a few years.
 However, in 2010 I faced redundancy and I was uncertain about what I really wanted to do next.

-Whilst going through my own personal journey of redundancy and figuring out my next career move I could see there was lots of support for young people but I was left wondering where the support was for women like me.
+Whilst going through my own personal journey of redundancy and figuring out my next career move I could see there were lots of support for young people who got suupport but I was left wondering where was the support for women like me.
 Women who felt confused and unsure about what to do next?

 At the time of me questioning my work life my cousin was diagnosed with cancer - he was a similar age to me.
 It got me thinking about life and what I really wanted to do with my life.

 I realised I was going to work every day but I wasn’t happy and living a life I really wanted.
 Developing a business did come up but I had a lot of fears around this.
 I hired my first coach in 2011 and she really helped me, but there were so many things to do and it was overwhelming at times.